Step-By-Step Checklist: High School to College

 - Encourage your student to complete the Pre-Assessment Activity (PAA) and then take the TSI Assessment (if not done already).

 - Make sure your student attends a New Student Group Advisement (NSGA) session and New Student Orientation (NSO).
 Both are required.

 - Encourage your student to visit a TCC Success Coach for FTIC (First-Time-in-College) student advising.

-- Encourage your student to visit a TCC Advising and Counseling Center and see an academic advisor.
+- Encourage your student to visit a TCC Advising and Counseling Center and see a career advisor.